uberVU/blog/_posts/2014-05-27-gridlist-building-responsive-dashboards-with-resizable-widgets.md

 ##What?

-[GridList](1) is a js library for creating two-dimensional, resizable and responsive list of items that we built to help create highly customizable dashboards.
+[GridList](1) is a JS library for creating two-dimensional, resizable and responsive lists that we built to help create highly customizable dashboards.
 The library is used in one of our flagship features we call [Boards](2) and was developed with the needs of this project in mind.

 ##Why a grid?